If you have a pet tortoise, you have to make sure it gets enough calcium. But which source of calcium is best suited to tortoises and why?

 As mentioned above, calcium carbonate is the supplement with the highest concentration of calcium by weight (40%), making it one of the most used calcium sources.
-It’s a routine supplement thanks to its effectiveness and safety.
+It’s a routinely used supplement thanks to its effectiveness and safety.

 Whereas other calcium preparations like dolomite or bone meal contain contaminants like mercury, aluminum, lead, arsenic, and cadmium; calcium carbonate powder is safe to use, thanks to its purity.

-Commercial calcium preparations are usually tested to make sure the heavy metal content in them is minimal, as these pose an unnecessary risk, despite arguably being found in naturally occurring sources of calcium .
+Commercial calcium preparations are usually tested to ensure the heavy metal content in them is minimal, as these pose an unnecessary risk, despite arguably being found in naturally occurring sources of calcium.

 Calcium carbonate has a much higher concentration of calcium (40%) compared to the alternative compounds calcium citrate and calcium phosphate, which have 21% and 8% calcium by weight respectively.

-The major disadvantage of calcium carbonate is not that easily absorbed by a tortoise’s digestive system.
+The major disadvantage of calcium carbonate is that it’s not that easily absorbed by a tortoise’s digestive system.
 In this regard calcium citrate is superior.

 - Tortoise Block

 These supplements are good in the sense that they are readily available when a calcium supplement is needed.
-However, there is almost no useable calcium in Plaster of Paris, and indeed this is only really present to give the block its solid form.
+However, there is almost no useable calcium in Plaster of Paris, and indeed this is only really present as a ‘cement’ to give the block its solid form.

-Therefore, I don’t really recommend using tortoise block because of the relative low concentration of calcium carbonate weight-for-weight.
-And even then, an even smaller amount will actually be usable by the the tortoise digestive system.
+Therefore, we don’t really recommend using tortoise block because of the relative low concentration of calcium carbonate weight-for-weight.
+And even then, an even smaller amount will actually be usable by the the tortoise’s digestive system.

 Compared to the safety of calcium carbonate powder, tortoise blocks are not the safest.
-They may contain heavy metal contaminates or gypsum, none of which are lauded for their nutritional benefits!
+They may contain heavy metal contaminates or gypsum, neither of which are lauded for their nutritional benefits!

-I would also argue that the other components often thrown into tortoise block in the from of extracts of various plants, such as opuntia (prickly pear), aren’t really a selling point, given that these plants should form the bulk of the tortoise’s diet, rather than a gimmicky addition to a supplement.
+I would also argue that the other components often thrown into tortoise block in the from of extracts of various plants, such as opuntia (prickly pear), aren’t really a selling point.
+These plants should form a good portion of the tortoise’s diet in their own right, rather than just a gimmicky addition to a supplement.